michaeljayc/store-api/README.md

 Start the project
 npm start

-you should see "Server is listening ...." text
+you should see "Server is listening ...." text upon start